Decorating isn’t just about what colors you use, what projects you create, or what furniture pieces you find.

 After the board was up I screwed a 4″ screw through four of the holes into the wall evenly spaced to give it full support.
 This way the board basically sits on them rather than screwing through the actual board, which I didn’t want to do.
 The screws aren’t visible unless you’re very close up and know where to look.

-The velcro strips were used just to hold the board in place so I could get those screws in.
+The hook and eye strips were used just to hold the board in place so I could get those screws in.

 Then I just hung the throw using the curtain clips.